anhthoai93/java/java/README.md

    * Code Blocks
 ### ThreadLocal
  * allows us to store data that will be accessible only by a specific thread.
+ * ThreadLocal vs ThreadPool should be extra careful when using them together, should cleanups last time for that thread local in the pool, that read will be reuse on next time.
+### Kill java Thread
+ * Use Flag
+ * Interrupt
+### Difference between run() and start() method in thread
+ * start(): create a new thread and code inside run() is executed in the new thread.
+ * run() no new thread is created and code inside method is executed in the current thread.
+### Wait and Notify In Thread
+ * the current thread must own the object's monitor and execute synchronized instance method, body of a block or synchronized static method.
+ * wait: force the current thread to wait until some other thread invokes notify() or notifyAll() on the same object.
+   * notify or notifyAll(): for walking up threads that are waiting for access to this object's monitor.
+### Wait and Sleep
+ * wait: only be called from a synchronized block.
+It releases the lock on the object so that another thread can jump in and acquired a lock.
+ * Sleep: a static method called from any context. it pauses the current thread and does not release any locks.
+### Join() Thread
+ * the calling thread goes into a waiting state
+### Difference between Daemon and User Threads
+ * User threads are high-priority threads, JVM will wait for any user thread to complete its task before terminating it.
+ * Daemon threads are low-priority threads whose only role is to provide the services to user thread.
+ * Daemon thread serves for user thread and only need while user threads are running. they wont prevent the JVM from exiting once all user threads have finished their execution.
+ * Daemon threads are useful for background supporting task such as garbage collection, releasing memory of unused objects abd removing unwanted entries from the cache.
+Most of the JVM threads are demon threads.
  *